GenesisFR/DS1TroubleshootingGuide/README.md

 1. Extract the archive to your DS folder.
 2. Edit the provided BAT file with your desired resolution.
-3. Copy the content of \<path-to-docs\> to the "User\Save" subfolder prior to running the mod (to keep your key bindings and any modification you made to your config file).
+3. Copy the content of \<path-to-docs\> to the "\<path-to-game\>\\\<mod-name>\User\Save" subfolder prior to running the mod (if you'd like to keep your key bindings and game preferences).
-4. Run the mod with the BAT file.
+4. Run the mod with the BAT file (you can also replicate its arguments in a shortcut or Steam launch options).

-Note: saved games will be located under the "User\Save" subfolder (to avoid overriding saves from the main game).
+5. Saved games will be located under the "\<path-to-game\>\\\<mod-name>\User\Save" subfolder (to avoid overriding saves from the main game).

+Note: all of these mods are NOT compatible with LOA.
+Please refer to their respective readme files for further issues.

 ## Play MP